onefoursix/streamsets-parameterized-connections/README.md

 - <code>delete_after_completion</code> - set to <code>true</code> or <code>false</code>

-- <code>runtime_parameters</code> - A list of maps, with the list size determining the number of Job Tempalte Instances that will be created and started.
+- <code>runtime_parameters</code> - A list of maps, with the list size determining the number of Job Template Instances that will be created and started.
 See the examples below.

 ### Running the script